estebanroseroo/Shiny/README.md

 # Shiny
-Project developed in R using Shiny library to display charts.
+Project developed in R using Shiny package to build an interactive web app.